Memory Improvement Tips and Tricks

 Boost your brain function by exercising early in the morning.
 Researchers with the Baker Heart and Diabetes Institute and The University of Western Australia found that 30 minutes of moderate exercise in the morning improved cognitive performance.
 Subjects were better at decision-making throughout the day compared to people who sat all day without exercise.

 They were able to improve on those results.
 People who also took short 3-minute walking breaks every half hour had better short-term memory performance.
-Researchers believe the benefits came from neurotropic growth factor.
+Researchers believe the benefits came from the neurotrophic growth factor.
 That's a protein that helps maintain and grow information-transmitting neurons in the brain.

 In one study, people who exercised consistently for a year, grew and expanded their brains memory center by up to two percent.
 By comparison, non-exercisers saw a decline as they aged.